TheSharedCrumb/TheSharedCrumb/_recipes/Cookies_PeanutButter.md

 image: ""
 ---

-Growing up, I was led to believe that baking was a high-stakes branch of chemistry requiring digital scales, sifted flour, and a quiet prayer to the oven gods.
-Then I met the three-ingredient peanut butter cookie.
-It is a recipe so ridiculously simple it feels less like baking and more like a gentle kitchen magic trick.
+People treat baking like high-stakes chemistry, where measuring flour off by half a gram will somehow blow up your kitchen.
+But these are three-ingredient peanut butter cookies.
+It is genuinely not that deep.

-It started on a Tuesday night around 9:00 PM.
-The sweet tooth hit with full force, but my pantry was looking like a barren wasteland.
-I had no flour, no butter, no baking powder, and absolutely zero desire to put on real pants to go to the grocery store.
-All I had was a jar of peanut butter, a cup of sugar, and one brave egg sitting alone in the fridge door.
+You do not need flour, butter, or a pastry degree.
+You literally just need a jar of peanut butter, a cup of sugar, and one egg.

-I dumped them into a bowl, half-convinced I was making a bizarre dessert soup.
-I stirred for thirty seconds, rolled the dough into balls, stamped them with the classic fork-crisscross pattern, and threw them in the oven.
-Ten minutes later, my kitchen smelled like a five-star bakery.
-I was eating warm, melty cookies that were somehow crispy on the edges and perfectly chewy in the middle.
-I felt like a culinary criminal who had just robbed the dessert system.
+Dump them into a bowl, stir for thirty seconds, and roll the dough into balls.
+Stamp them with a fork to give them that classic crisscross look, or do not.
+The oven does not care about your aesthetics.
+Ten minutes later, you have warm, chewy cookies, and you didn't even have to put on real pants to get them.

-The best part about this ridiculous miracle is that it is basically a canvas for your worst late-night cravings.
-Throw in a handful of chocolate chips, push a Hershey’s Kiss into the center the second they come out of the oven, swap the white sugar for dark brown sugar to get a rich caramel vibe, or throw a pinch of flaky sea salt on top to pretend you went to pastry school.
+Because the recipe is absurdly simple, it is also hard to mess up.
+Throw in chocolate chips, push a Hershey Kiss into the middle the second they come out, or sprinkle flaky sea salt on top to trick people into thinking you are a pastry chef.

-It is fast, naturally gluten-free, and requires virtually no cleanup.
-That means you can go from zero to cookie in under fifteen minutes without dirtying more than one bowl.
+It takes one bowl, fifteen minutes total, and leaves almost no dishes.

 ### Ingredients
 * 1 cup creamy peanut butter